samuelskanberg/bankstat/README.md

 * Install the bankstat module on your private Drupal site
 * Download your bank transaction files
-* Convert the files to csv files that can be handled by bankstat
+* Convert the files to csv files that can be handled by bankstat: convert_xls_to_csv.sh downloaded.xls converted.csv
 * Import the converted files
 * Assign the nodes to the proper categories (takes some time and is time consuming)
 * View the results!